"

 1. What makes the meter simple or compound?

-• Simple: Beat is a note without a dot that is evenly divided into two.
+• Simple: The beat is a note without a dot that is evenly divided into two parts.

-• Compound: Beat is a dotted note that is equally divided into three.
+• Compound: The beat is a dotted note divided into three equal parts.

-• Simple: Top number is 2, 3, or 4 and refers to the number of beats per measure.
+• Simple: The top number is 2, 3, or 4, and refers to the number of beats per measure.

-• Compound: Top number is 6, 9, or 12 and refers to the number of divisions per measure.
-To find the number of beats, divide the top number by three.
+• Compound: The top number is 6, 9, or 12 and represents the number of divisions per measure.
+To determine the number of beats, divide the top number by three.

-• Simple: Bottom number is a note value (usually 2, 4, or 8) and refers to what type of note gets one beat.
+• Simple: The bottom number is a note value (usually 2, 4, or 8) and shows which type of note gets one beat.

-• Compound: Bottom number is a note value (usually 4, 8, or 16) and refers to what type of note get the division.
+• Compound: The bottom number is a note value (usually 4, 8, or 16) and specifies which type of note receives the division.

-• To find the note that gets the beat, go to the next higher note value and add a dot.
+• To find the note that gets the beat, move to the next higher note value and add a dot.

-1. How do you know when a time signature is simple or compound?
+1. How can you tell if a time signature is simple or compound?

 • Look at the top number: